 Off-campus housing may be obtained in private homes and rooming houses.
 While most of these are on East Hill and adjacent to the campus, some are downtown.
-Prices of off-campus accommodations range, in general, from \$6 to \$8 weekly for single rooms, and from \$10 to \$14 weekly for double rooms.
-The number of privately owned homes that offer both room and board is few, and the majority of students utilize the same eating places as outlined for use of men living in Residential Halls.
+Prices of off-campus accommodations range, in general, from \$6 to \$10 weekly for single rooms, and from \$10 to \$14 weekly for double rooms.
+The number of privately owned homes that offer both room and board is few, and the majority of students who live in private homes utilize the same eating places as outlined for use of men living in Residential Halls.

-The University anticipates the publication about August 1 of a list of off-campus residences that have been inspected and approved.
-Approval is based on good sanitary arrangements, adequate fire protection, and both satisfactory furniture and living conditions.
+The University publishes each year a list of off-campus residences that have been inspected and found to have good sanitary arrangements, adequate fire protection, and both satisfactory furniture and living conditions.
 If a student rents a room not on this list, he should make sure, through personal inspection, that these requirements are satisfactory.